ZiyangJiao/FAST24_CVSS_FEMU/README.md

     df -h /dev/nvme0n1
     ```

-    The new logical size should be shown under the Size field as follows.
+    The new logical size should be shown under the Size field similar as follows.
     ```bash
     Filesystem      Size  Used Avail Use% Mounted on /dev/nvme0n1    118G  1.9G  117G   2% /mnt/nvme0n1